vanda/cocktail/README.md

 - Link to pdf: https://s3-eu-west-1.amazonaws.com/vanda-production-assets/static/piccolpasso_vanda_010419.pdf
 - Link to V&A article showing Universal Viewer experience https://www.vam.ac.uk/articles/piccolpassos-treatise-on-maiolica

-To Use Cocktail:
+## To Use Cocktail
----

 - Install dependencies `bundle install`
 - You can start the Command Line Interface (CLI) with `bin/cocktail` with flags appended for specific options.
 - -u followed by manifest URL is the only required argument the rest will run with default options, specified in option/parser.

 CLI Options: